survivejs/site/posts/93-webpackbin-interview.md

 And working on these kinds of projects usually opens up new doors.
 Like the **webpack-dll** and **webpack-packager** service is now being used by Codesandbox.io as well, allowing me to meet and work together with a guy who is just as enthusiastic as me about open source, the community, creating things...

 Ives makes me feel incredibly old though.
 Can you believe he is like 20 years old and has built Codesandbox.io?
 It is pretty crazy.
-In my defense, and anyone else reading this who is also feeling old now, the web was pretty different 13 years ago :-)
+In my defense, and anyone else reading this who is also feeling old now, the web was pretty different 13 years ago.

 ## What next?